esm-android/esm-manifest/README.md

 # Event Stream Model (ESM) for Android 12

-A push-based event delivery mechanism for Android that replaces epoll-based input handling, providing 20-30% lower latency and improved power efficiency.
+A push-based event delivery mechanism for Android that replaces epoll-based input handling, designed to reduce latency, syscall overhead, and power consumption.

 **Support this project:**